fhoefling/h5xx/README.md

 The unit tests and example codes provide further information on and guidance to the usage and the capabilities of h5xx.

+h5xx can be used, copied, modified, and distributed freely under the terms of the 3-clause BSD license.

 ## Requirements